 You may remember my article entitled The trouble with the NET (Part 1)which was a lighthearted but still serious discussion about the dangers of self-treatment on the internet.
 Linked to that blog was a very popular article written by the scientists at Cancer Research UK debunking some cancer myths which seem to regularly patrol the NET and social media.

-They have just produced a follow on article about Alternative Therapies which is written in a similar vein.
+In a follow on article, Cancer Research UK warns of the risks in Alternative Therapies which is written in a similar vein.
 I pay great attention to what these guys say.
 I know from my association with their research capability, that they take an evidence based approach and do not publish these things lightly.
 Please note Alternative Therapy is not the same as Complementary Therapy, it means an alternative to conventional treatment.

 One bonus and very interesting aspect of their article is that they discuss the Steve Jobs issue of initially opting for alternative treatment rather than conventional, excellently making the point that he did not have Pancreatic Cancer, rather he had a Neuroendocrine Tumour (NET).
 We all know this, but many newspapers, magazines, TV commentators and bloggers frequently get this wrong.